Admissions for Undergraduate Education

 The state-led schools are the state funded academies of security, defense and other academic institutions of the Republic of Azerbaijan.

-The list of majors for admission, the toll of enrolment openings and the names of education institutions taking part in the fulfillment of the state order are annually presented as a prognosis.
+The list of majors for admission, the toll of enrollment openings and the names of education institutions taking part in the fulfillment of the state order are annually presented as a prognosis.

 A set of methodical procedures, which are based on the data analysis, produced every year.